 Measure Details How did you spend your service pupil premium allocation last academic year?
-Appointment of a Service Premium Champion from September 2021.
+Service Premium Champion in place from September 2021.
 All information in this statement is applicable to service pupil premium pupils.
 What was the impact of that spending on service pupil premium eligible pupils?
-Appointment of a Service Premium Champion from September 2021.
+Service Premium Champion in place from September 2021.
 All information in this statement is applicable to service pupil premium pupils.